You can find Redtail CRM for iOS in the App Store by searching for "Redtail CRM" (or click here).

 Now, let's take a look at the Contacts accessible from your navigation menu:

-If you tap that "+" icon in the upper right corner of this screen, you can add a new contact to your database:
+If you tap that "+" icon in the lower right corner of this screen, you can add a new contact to your database, after selecting the contact Type you want to add.

-Let's imagine we accessed the contact record for Henry Jones, either via Search or from the main Contacts page.
+Let's imagine we accessed the contact record for Henry Jones using one of these methods.
 We'd see the below:

-Now, let's go back and look at the Contact Overview screen:
+Now, let's go back and look at the Contact Card screen again:

 Now, let's take a look at the Opportunities accessible from your navigation menu: